allegroai/clearml-docs/docs/deploying_clearml/clearml_server_linux_mac.md

 :::

 :::info Memory Requirement
-Deploying the server requires a minimum of 4 GB of memory, but we recommend 8 GB.
+Deploying the server requires a minimum of 4 GB of memory, 8 GB is recommended.
 :::

 **To launch ClearML Server on Linux or macOS:**